-If you feel uncomfortable dealing with the incident yourself, or if you have tried to deal with the situation and the harassment has continued, you may choose to seek assistance from your Manager/Supervisor/Leadhand, Manager of Human Resources or CAO.
+If you feel uncomfortable dealing with the incident yourself, or if you have tried to deal with the situation and the harassment has continued, you may choose to seek assistance from your Manager/Supervisor /Leadhand.
+If the harasser is your Supervisor or manager you may approach the Human Resources department, CAO or another manager for assistance.